 What is it about sailors?
 It looks like he bought his covers at Goodwill.

 You pick the closest match to your boat and hope for the best.
 Most of these covers have a rope or elastic drawstring along the bottom edge.
 This helps snug down the cover on your boat but must be supplemented with additional straps or lines to tie the cover down.
-[We emphasize this point as wind can loosen the draw sting and eventually blow off the cover.-Ed.]
+[We emphasize this point as wind can loosen the drawstring and eventually blow off the cover.—Ed.]

 This boat cover makes a great place for birds to come for a drink of water and a splash bath.
-The boat must be owned by a tree-hugger, God bless him.

 Any style cover must be properly supported to prevent water from pooling.
 Some options are extendable cover poles or flexible battens.
 The extendable poles fit into grommets or sockets in the cover to hold it up.
-The battens fit into special fittings either side of the boat and bow upwards to support the cover.
+The battens fit into special fittings in either side of the boat and bow upwards to support the cover.

 You can also use inflatable tow tubes (used for tubing and towed behind your boat) or similar products to support the cover.
 In some cases a framework may be necessary.
 I’ll discuss this at the end of the article.
 The important thing is to eliminate the sags and the flapping of the cover.

 One additional thing to check for is an adequate number of vents, especially for the waterproof covers.
-Like a shrink-wrapped boat, ventilation is necessary to prevent condensation, mold and mildew during the winter storage season.
+Like a shrink-wrapped boat, ventilation is necessary to prevent condensation, mold, and mildew during the winter storage season.

-Whatever quality tarp you buy, it will need to be longer than the boat, at each end, to be able wrap it around the bow and stern and tuck it into place.
+Whatever quality tarp you buy, it will need to be longer than the boat, at each end, to be able to wrap it around the bow and stern and tuck it into place.
 All the tarps I’ve seen have regularly spaced grommets for tying the tarp down.
 You may well need to tie off at locations where there are no grommets.
 Most places selling tarps also have grommet or tarp tie-down fittings to add those extra tie-downs where needed.

 Tarp Tie-Down Advice

 Tarps are much harder to properly tie down and are much more subject to flapping in the wind than other types of covers.
 Spend the extra time and the extra line to get your tarp or tarps tied down properly.
 Don’t expect the tie downs to remain tight all winter.
 Get out and check them regularly.
-If you don’t, you risk the cover shredding prematurely of the loose lines scuffing your gelcoat.
+If you don’t, you risk the cover shredding prematurely off the loose lines scuffing your gelcoat.

 By the way, NEVER TIE THE TARP OR COVER TO THE BOAT STANDS!
 The constant motion of the tarp and lines from the wind can actually work the boat stands loose, thereby ruining your whole boating experience, not to mention your neighbors.
 Be sure the boat stands are chained together, side-to-side, to keep them from walking out from under the boat.